balzzac/mtg-react-app/Process.md

 4. Added: `gulp-imagemin` plugin for minifying images.
 5. Added: `api.http` for testing provided REST API with the help of VS Code `REST Client` extension.
 6. Used: Koala tool for compiling SCSS in CSS
+7. Used: `axios` for data fetching and cancelling subsequent requests (in case of searching)

 ## Development:
 1. Added: logo for the app (minified -5.8% in size) and new favicon.ico